-Whether adding color to a serene woodland setting, slipped into a vertical wall, or trussed-up in a Japanese mud ball, ferns are fun fodder for shady spaces.
-They're a fascinating, diverse group (more than 250 genera and 12,000 species out there) of ancient plants that belong in every landscape where there's a bit of shade.
+Whether adding color to a serene woodland setting, slipped into a vertical wall, or trussed-up in a Japanese mud ball.
+Ferns are fun fodder for shady spaces.
+They're a fascinating, diverse group (more than 250 genera and 12,000 species out there) of ancient plants.
+These belong in every landscape where there's a bit of shade.
 From towering tree forms to turf-hugging groundcovers, ferns are textural, often colorful, super useful, and typically easygoing and fuss-free.
-Yes, of course, you can line a walkway with them, fill in bare spots, or plant them in containers where their fronds add a leafy, elegant touch.
+Yes, of course, you can line a walkway with them or fill in bare spots.
+Or plant them in containers where their fronds add a leafy, elegant touch.
 But we also like to use ferns in creative ways.
 Here are a few ideas.

 Kokedama or String Garden

-Kokedama (translation “moss ball”) is a style of Japanese bonsai, where a plant's root system is surrounded by a mud cake, then wrapped in sphagnum moss and bound with string, transforming it into a sculptural art form.
+Kokedama (translation “moss ball”) is a style of Japanese bonsai.
+This is where a plant's root system is surrounded by a mud cake.
+Then it's wrapped in sphagnum moss and bound with string, transforming it into a sculptural art form.
 Traditionally displayed sitting on driftwood or handmade pottery, they also look magical bound up in string and suspended.
 Hang or place them indoors or out.
 Here are three ferns well suited for this project.

 Hanging a potted up fern on the porch is nothing new.
 (That said, it always works, right?)
-Take it one step further by utilizing a slatted round metal planter to create one huge orb filled all the way around with ferns and suspend it from a large, sturdy tree branch.
-Or, make a series of different sized orbs and suspend them at staggered heights (one designer uses this idea to create a wall of privacy).
+Take it one step further by utilizing a slatted round metal planter to create one huge orb.
+Fill it all the way around with ferns and suspend it from a large, sturdy tree branch.
+Or, make a series of different sized orbs and suspend them at staggered heights.
+(One designer uses this idea to create a wall of privacy).
 Look for ferns that have a naturally cascading habit such as these:

-Ferns come in shades of green from lime to forest which makes them excellent for backdrops or massed, naturalistic plantings but when nature paints one with other hues such as red, blue, orange or silver?
+Ferns come in shades of green from lime to forest.
+This makes them excellent for backdrops or massed, naturalistic plantings.
+Although when nature paints one with other hues such as red, blue, orange or silver?
 Wow.
-Adding color to deep shade using flowering plants is challenging (though not impossible)—use stands of ferns such as these three to get a similar effect.
+Adding color to deep shade using flowering plants is challenging (though not impossible).
+Use stands of ferns such as these three to get a similar effect.